This post may contain affiliate links. Please read our disclosure policy.

 step-by-step:

-Step one: Brown the chicken
+step two: Brown the chicken

-Step two: Start the orzo
+Step three: Start the orzo

 Creamy Ricotta Chicken and Orzo Skillet in white pan with spoon in it.